A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Introduction

 \subsection{General motivations and related work}

-Our main motivation for Theorem \ref{THETH} is to compare the theory of $N_{\infty}$-algebras with the theory of $\mathscr{T}$-parametrized commutative monoids as developed by Cnossen, Lenz, and Linskens in \cite{CLL}, which generalizes the work of Nardin \cite{dede}.
+Our main motivation for \ref{THETH} is to compare the theory of $N_{\infty}$-algebras with the theory of parametrized $\mathscr{T}$-semi-additivity as developed by Cnossen, Lenz, and Linskens in \cite{CLL1}, which generalises the work of Nardin in \cite{dede} and \cite{dede2}.
 As we already mentioned, one important feature of Elmendorf's Theorem is that the theory of parametrized $\infty$-categories gives a categorical framework for equivariant homotopy theory through the notion of $G$-$\infty$-categories (here we mean $\OG$-parametrized $\infty$-categories).
-This has been motivated by Guillou and May's Theorem \cite{GM}, which describes genuine equivariant spectra in terms of spectral Mackey functors.
+This has been motivated by Guillou and May's \cite[Theorem 1.14]{GM}, which describes genuine equivariant spectra in terms of spectral Mackey functors.
 The main theorem of the present paper can be thought of as an unstable version of Guillou and May's Theorem.
-The poset of $G$-indexing systems or, equivalently, the poset of $N_{\infty}$-operads is equivalent to the poset of orbital subcategories of $\OG$ in the sense of \cite{CLL} and it follows that every $G$-indexing system $\Ind$ corresponds to an associated orbital subcategory $\mathscr{T}$ of $\OG$.
-Every orbital subcategory $\mathscr{T}$ of $\OG$ comes with an associated notion of $\mathscr{T}$-semi-additivity, for which the universal $\mathscr{T}$-semi-additive $G$-$\infty$-category over equivariant spaces is the $G$-$\infty$-category of parametrized $\mathscr{T}$-commutative monoids.
-In the genuine case (that is for the maximal $G$-indexing system), it has been shown by Nardin \cite{dede} that parametrized commutative monoids admit a description in terms of Mackey functors.
-It is expected for this result to extend in the $\mathscr{T}$-semi-additive case.
-With Theorem \ref{THETH}, assuming that the description of $\mathscr{T}$-parametrized commutative monoids as Mackey functors is known, we prove that the $G$-$\infty$-category of $N_{\infty}$-algebras for an $N_{\infty}$-operad $\ma{O}$ associated to a $G$-indexing system $\Ind$ is the universal $\mathscr{T}$-semi-additive $G$-$\infty$-category over $G$-equivariant spaces where $\mathscr{T}$ is the orbital subcategory of $\OG$ that corresponds to $\Ind$.
+The poset of $G$-indexing systems or, equivalently, the poset of $N_{\infty}$-operads is equivalent to the poset of orbital subcategories of $\OG$ in the sense of \cite{CLL1} and it follows that every $G$-indexing system $\Ind$ corresponds to an associated orbital subcategory $\mathscr{T}$ of $\OG$.
+Every orbital subcategory $\mathscr{T}$ of $\OG$ comes with an associated notion of $\mathscr{T}$-semi-additivity and it has been shown, first by Nardin in \cite[Theorem 6.5]{dede} and \cite[Theorem 2.32]{dede2} in the genuine case (that is for the maximal $G$-indexing system), and more recently by Cnossen, Lenz, and Linskens in the general case \cite[Corollary 9.14]{CLL3}, that the $G$-$\infty$-category of $\Ind$-incomplete Mackey functors is the universal $\mathscr{T}$-semi-additive $G$-$\infty$-category over equivariant spaces.
+One of the consequences of \ref{THETH} should be that the $G$-$\infty$-category of $\cO$-algebras for an $N_{\infty}$-operad $\ma{O}$ associated with a $G$-indexing system $\Ind$ is the universal $\mathscr{T}$-semi-additive $G$-$\infty$-category over equivariant spaces where $\mathscr{T}$ is the orbital subcategory of $\OG$ that corresponds to $\Ind$.

-In Appendix \ref{apB}, we prove with Proposition \ref{basechange} that, given two $N_{\infty}$-operads associated to the same $G$-indexing system $\Ind$, there is a zig-zag of Quillen equivalences between the corresponding model categories of algebras.
-We believe this result to be known to the experts, however, the author was unable to find a proof in the literature.
-The current paper fills in that gap.